WalrusIII/YourWords/README.md

 - a **corrected version** of the text, with the author's tone and word choice left intact;
 - a **word-level before/after diff** showing exactly what changed;
 - the **spelling** and **grammar** issues it found, each explained; and
-- the **grammar rules it retrieved** to inform the check — so the reasoning is transparent, not a black box.
+- the **grammar rules it retrieved** to inform the check, so the reasoning is transparent, not a black box.

 It's aimed at the failure modes that trip up generic "rewrite this" prompts: over-eager rewriting that erases voice, and confidently invented "corrections" that don't match the input.